-The letters from P. Erlich to Sir Poul Fildes (D.1) were received from Miss A. Peorce-Gervis,
+The letters from P. Erlich to Sir Paul Fildes (D.1) were received from Miss A. Pearce-Gervis.

-The collection includes a full set of Waada's laboratory natebooks for his work in Contridge (1933-99 on bacterial methobalism (8.2 - 8.19), and less complete but still useful material documenting his later research at Oxford on fails acid and B12 (8.27 - 8.33).
-There is very little correspondence, most of which was destrayed after Wood's dwark in 1964.
+The collection includes a full set of Woods's laboratory notebooks for his work in Cambridge 1933-39 on bacterial metabolism (B.3 - B.19), and less complete but still useful material documenting his later research at Oxford on folic acid and B12 (B.27 - B.35).
+There is very little correspondence, most of which was destroyed after Woods's death in 1964.

-Woods is best known for his determining in 1939 of prominabenzoic acid (PAB) as an anti-sulphenilomide factor; this work is documented in C, 15 - C, 17, which assembles the original laboratory notes and after contemporary recerts as they were used by Woods for a historical latence of Oxford in 19(4).
-See also 32.1
+Woods is best known for his determining in 1939 of p-aminobenzoic acid (PAB) as an anti-sulphanilomide factor; this work is documented in C.15 - C.17, which assembles the original laboratory notes and other contemporary records as they were used by Woods for a historical lecture at Oxford in 1961.
+See also B.21.

-The Collection take includes some meterial relating to Dr. Marlory Stephennon FES, who inspired Woods's interest in blochemistry and upservised his relating to Sir Poul Fildes FES, to whom in 1939 Dr. Stephenson recommended Woods to work at the M.R.C.
-Unit in Boeterial Chemistry at the Bland-Sutton Initite, Midleskes Hospital, where his works on FAB was contride out.
-Unfortunetely, none of Fildes 's own papers have been traced, but D. 1 includes three lefters withen to Fildes PPaul Filde in 1912, an Salvanam.
-These bard commicrotions refer disturbly to the clinical trials of Fildes's new days Solvanam (406) in the transment of sphilis, conducted by Melintoh and Fildes, and subsequent publications and controvery.
-See D. 1 for onte and reference to the letters.
+Stephenson FRS, who inspired Woods's interest in biochemistry and supervised his early research.
+See the Index of Correspondents.
+There is also a little material relating to Sir Paul Fildes FRS, to whom in 1939 Dr. Stephenson recommended Woods to work at the M.R.C.
+Unit in Bacterial Chemistry at the Bland-Sutton Institute, Middlesex Hospital, where his work on PAB was carried out.
+Unfortunately, none of Fildes's own papers have been traced, but D.1 includes three letters written to Fildes by Paul Erlich in 1912, on Salvarsan.
+These short communications refer distantly to the clinical trials of Erlich's new drug Salvarsan (606) in the treatment of syphilis, conducted by McIntosh and Fildes, and subsequent publications and controversy.
+See D.1 for a note and reference to the letters.

 The help of Dr. M.A.
 Foster and Dr. M.G.
 Ord in identifying and describing documents is very gratefully acknowledged.
 Several of Dr. Foster's descriptions are incorporated, with acknowledgement, in the entries below.

 Summary of the career of Donald Devereux Woods